jungmannlab/picasso/readme.rst

 5. (Optional) If you plan to compile your own installer additionally install Pyinstaller: ``pip install pyinstaller``
 6. Continue with the installation of Picasso

 Note that sometimes outdated packages can cause problems.
 If you experience errors, please check whether your packages have the right version (e.g. see issue #4).
-Additionally make sure that you have the default package channel (e.g. see issue #30).
-Also note that there is also a requirements.txt which you can use to install all packages with pip (``pip install -r requirements.txt``).
-However currently you will also need PyQt4 (i.e. with ``conda install pyqt=4 -y``).
+Additionally, make sure that you have the default package channel (e.g., see issue #30).
+Also, note that there is also a requirements.txt which you can use to install all packages with pip (``pip install -r requirements.txt``).
+However, currently, you will also need PyQt4 (i.e., with ``conda install pyqt=4 -y``).
 In the past, not relying on conda caused troubles with creating the one-click installer.
 It is therefore recommended installing all packages with conda.

 .. _installation-1: